citp/privacy-policy-historical/l/lo/lon/londontheatre.co.uk.md

 **Personalisation**

 If you have asked us to send you promotions and other special offers on products, we may use your purchase history to tailor content to match your interests, in order to deliver you more relevant content.
 We also use your approximate location so we can send information on shows that are nearby, and your “opens” and “clicks” history from the emails we send you, so we can tailor our email content to your interests.
+If you have provided us with your date of birth, then we may send you promotional activity to celebrate your birthday.

 In doing so, we will always ensure that meaningful control over such processing is in the hands of our staff, rather than based on automated processing, and that such profiling does not create legal or other significant effects on individuals.